2026 | Sparrow LLP

 Examples of Reasonable Accommodations for Pregnant Employees

 Pregnancy is taxing on the body, and while you may still be able to complete the day-to-day functions of your job, you may require reasonable accommodations.
 You have a right to obtain these, which is protected by both federal and California law.
-The Los Angeles discrimination lawyer with Sparrow Law Group, LLP. can help you fight…
+The Los Angeles discrimination lawyer with Sparrow Law Group LLP can help you fight for…

 Read More